 8 tips for acing your subscription pricing strategy

-Price is the biggest lever for any company, but most companies don't have a strategy...
+Price is the biggest lever for any subscription company, but most companies don't have a pricing strategy...
 At least that's what Florian Bauer says who, with his consulting company Vocatus, has been helping companies find the right prices and packages for 25 years.
 Instead, decision-makers often trust their gut feeling, copy their competitors' prices or add a percentage to their costs.
 In this episode of Subscribe Now, Florian explains why none of these are good ideas and how you can do it better.

 1/ Communicate weekly instead of monthly prices